angeldollface/mandy-dark-material/README.md

 ## ABOUT :books:

-Since I recently release v.0.3.2 of Mandy, a static-asite generator, I thought I'd start my blog again and build this blog using ***Mandy*** herself.
+Since I recently released v.0.3.2 of Mandy, a static-asite generator, I thought I'd start my blog again and build this blog using ***Mandy*** herself.
 This is my blog but also a Mandy template site.
 To find out more, head on over to this [link](https://angeldollface.art/mandys-house).

 ## FEATURES :test_tube: